A-very-Cunning-ham/Garden-Camera/README.md

       Make sure to update the file path to match your working directory.
 11. Test your skill in the Alexa Console.

+### Acknowledgements
+Parts of this project are adapted from PatrickD126's Instructable at http://www.instructables.com/id/Control-Raspberry-Pi-GPIO-With-Amazon-Echo-and-Pyt/